Aerogram

 An aerogram, aerogramme, aérogramme, air letter or airletter is a thin lightweight piece of foldable and gummed paper for writing a letter for transit via airmail, in which the letter and envelope are one and the same.
-Most postal administrations forbid enclosures in these light letters, which are usually sent abroad at a preferential rate.
-Printed warnings existed to say that an enclosure would cause the mail to go at the higher letter rate.
+Most postal administrations forbid including items inside these light letters, which are usually sent abroad at a preferential rate, and enclosing items may cause the mail to go at the higher letter rate.